Serp1co/ocp-quota-extractor/README.md

 ---

-## Running the application in Production
+## Running the application on Openshift using Source2Image (S2I)

-1) The application needs to be packaged (read paragraph "Packaging and running the application").
-2) Build the container image located in src/main/docker/Dockerfile.jvm
+1) Fork or clone this repository into your repository
+2) Create a new app and select GIT source repository
 3) Deploy the image to the OCP Cluster
 4) Add the required secrets to the deployment:
+5)